We can provide

 Because we are an independent educational psychology service we charge service users directly for the work that we do.
 There is more information about our charges on the FAQs page and in the Where does the time go? document on our Downloads page.

-Details of all of our training can be accessed by clicking on each of the four pictures below.
+Outlines of some of our training can be accessed by clicking on each of the four pictures below.
+Everything we offer can be adapted and this is not an exhaustive list.
+Training works best when it is tailored to meet the particular needs of the school or organisation that is requesting it and we welcome requests to cover issues that are not listed below.
 As with the other work we do, we charge a daily or hourly rate according to the duration of the training and an estimate of our preparation time and costs.
 The Where does the time go? document on our Downloads page has some estimates of the costs of training of different lengths and formats.
 Contact us with your requirements.

 Below are some of the tests, assessments and training materials that we use, to give you an overview of some of the types of work that we can undertake.
 These range from widely-available toys and activities for younger children who require a play-based approach, to complex standardised assessments of cognitive skills and attainments suitable for use with older children and adults and only available to psychologists.